hwrok/dictpaste/README.md

 Requires Apple Silicon.
 Intel Macs are not supported.

+## Windows

+There's a [Windows version](windows/README.md) using AutoHotkey + CUDA (CPU fallback).
+Caveat: not tested to the same extent as the mac version.

 ### dependencies (the installer handles all of these except Homebrew)

 - [Homebrew](https://brew.sh) (only prereq — install it first if you haven't)